 Looking for easy bathroom flooring options?
 NuCore is a waterproof product that can be used over your existing flooring, and it’s easy to install.
-Here is a NuCore Flooring Review and our tips for making it even more successful.
+In this post, we share our initial thoughts on NuCore – as well as a two year update.
+We also share some DIY bathroom flooring tips to make your DIY project even easier.

 This post was done in partnership with Floor&Decor.